basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - I launch sessions using `mosh bas@nixos-builder -- zellij attach -c phone`.
 - Mosh smooths over spotty LTE and keeps my session alive when the phone sleeps.
-- Blink's [shortcuts integration](https://blink.sh/docs/shortcuts/) lets me trigger the "Dictate to clipboard" automation right inside the terminal.
+- Blink exposes a URL scheme that my custom Shortcut (built with **AgencyAlly**) calls into, so I can fire the "Dictate to clipboard" workflow without leaving the terminal.

 If you have ever lost a long REPL session to a dropped train tunnel, Mosh feels like magic.